MorganBauer/Fall-2009-AI-Class-Project---Slitherlink-Solver/README.txt

-by Morgan Bauer and Dana Preble
+Morgan Bauer and Dana Preble

-Load by
+At the lisp prompt load by

     (load "loader")

-On a linux-computer with clisp, you may run by

-    ./run

-however you will not land in the debugger if there is an error; itwill just kick you back to the command line.

 then do

     (in-package slither)
     (slither)

-OR
-(slither:slither)
-to run
+To start the game.

 Placing a move puts a line there
 Placing it again removes it.

 Typing 'quit' while playing the game will exit back to the menu.

+Typing 'solve' while playing the game will solve the currently loaded board.

-Do (slither:run-tests) to test necessary functions.
+Do (run-tests) to test necessary functions.

+It loads automatically the basic 2x2 game.

-can load from a file specified by the user. loads automatically a basic game.
+It can load from a file specified by the user.

+To load a game, do

+(slither)
+y at prompt
+n at prompt
+type name of file at prompt

 Two included libraries were obtained
     lisp-unit for unit testing, from     http://www.cs.northwestern.edu/academics/courses/325/readings/lisp-unit.html
     split-sequence for parsing, from http://ftp.linux.org.uk/pub/lisp/experimental/cclan/split-sequence.tar.gz